Morph1c/PACS-CH2/README.md

+# Sparse Matrix Compression
+Implement a dynamic matrix class template `Matrix<T,StorageOrder>` for dealing with compression algorithm for sparse matrix.
+In particular we implement this two storaging types:
+- Dynamic (or uncompressed) storage techniques.
+They allow to add (and some- times also eliminate) new non-zero elements easily.
+In particular we implement a COOmap algorithm.
+- Compressed storage techniques.
+They are the most efficient in terms of memory and of the computational efficiency of basic operations like matrix-vector product.
+But they do not allow to change the pattern of sparsity.
+We implement CSC and CSR algorithms.

 # Getting started
-You can clone the code into your local repo as:
+You need a C++20 compiler, then you can clone the code into your local repo as:
 ```shell
 git clone git@github.com:Morph1c/PACS-CH2.git
 ```